Skip to content

 Expert advice in a supportive environment

-Our free, expert-led workshop covers pre- and post-surgery advice and information on bras, breast forms, and clothing.
+Our free, expert-led workshop covers pre- and post-surgery advice and information on bras, breast prostheses, and clothing.

 The information and dialogues are designed to help you: